remlapmot/remlapmot.github.io/content/post/2026-08-15-self-contained-script-quarto/index.en.md

     cd "{{ dir }}" && uvr run render.R
 ```

-Now I can simply type `just ir` or `just uvr`.
+Now I can simply type `just ir` or `just uvr` to render the lecture/tutorial given whichever directory I'm in.

 ## Bonus 1 -- Example self-contained Quarto document using `ir`

 `ir` cleverly allows us to alternatively define the dependencies within the YAML header of a Quarto document, under an `ir` key.
-In this case we can remove the quarto package as we might assume we'd render this document by clicking the _Render_ button in RStudio or using `quarto render` in the terminal.
+In this case we can remove the quarto package as we might assume we'd render this document by clicking the _Render_ button in RStudio or using `quarto render ...` in the terminal.

 ```markdown
 ---